-Both the BA and the Master of Fine Art Degree shows are exhibited in the Hatton Gallery, Long Gallery, Project Gallery and the Fine Art studios.
+Both the BA and the Master of Fine Art Degree shows are exhibited in the Hatton Gallery, Ex-Libris Gallery, Long Gallery, Project Space and throughout the Fine Art studios.

 In addition to all the other workshops in the department we also have a well-equipped ceramic facility with one of the largest electric kilns in the north of the UK.

-Catering for mainly sculptural work, the four electric kilns vary in size and are also capable of firing glass amongst other materials - we also stock up to 4 tons of different types of clay, sold at wholesale prices, to allow for a full range of clay work.
-With the other clay working machinery and the opportunity to work alongside our full time ceramics fellow this facility is an important addition to our impressive array of facilities allowing our students to fully explore their creative potential.
+Catering for mainly sculptural work in ceramic, the four electric kilns vary in size and are also capable of firing glass amongst other materials.
+We also stock up to 4 tons of different types of clay, sold at wholesale prices, to allow for a full range of clay work.
+With the other clay working machinery and the opportunity to work alongside our full-time ceramics fellow, this facility is an important addition to our impressive array of facilities that allow our students to fully explore their creative potential.

 Range of equipment: